keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 :   *DATETIME* when this item was last re-located inside the group hierarchy.
     This MAY be updated whenever the parent of an item changes.

+### Recycle Bin

+If the `<RecycleBinEnabled>` element of the database's meta data section is set to `True`, an implementation MAY provide a recycle bin.
+This is a regular group into which groups and entries are moved before they are permanently deleted from the database.

+The group that is used as recycle bin is referenced by the `<RecycleBinUUID>` meta data element.
+Changes to the recycle bin SHOULD be reflected by `<RecycleBinChanged>`.

+If a new group is created for the purpose of being used as a recycle bin, it SHOULD have the standard icon `43` (see (#standard-icons)).

 ### Deleted Objects

 When a group or an entry is deleted, an implementation MAY add a note about